|Trail Features:||Outstanding views|

 The 14,440-foot mountain is named for Samuel Elbert who served as a territorial governor of Colorado in 1873-1874, and as a Colorado State Supreme Court Justice for 12 years.
 As part of the Hayden Geological Survey, Henry W. Stuckle made the first documented ascent of Mt.
 Elbert in 1874.
 Since then the peak has been purportedly climbed by mule, horse, ATV, and even by jeep!

-As crazy as it might sound now, there was a movement in the 1970s among some people that felt that 14,421-foot Mt.
+As crazy as it might sound now, there was a movement in the 1970s among some people that felt that 14,428-foot Mt.
 Massive, Elbert's neighbor to the north, was more deserving of being Colorado's highest mountain.
 The group apparently embarked on a campaign to stack rocks at the summit in order to raise the height of the mountain.
-Those that wanted to keep that status quo would periodically visit Mt.
+Those that wanted to keep the status quo would periodically visit Mt.
 Massive and dismantle the over-sized cairn.
 At some point the pro-Massive group realized their quest was becoming Quixotic, and eventually gave up.

 Although Mt.
 Elbert is the highest point in Colorado, and the second highest mountain in the lower 48, the hike via the Northeast Ridge is relatively easy, and relatively safe.
 One of the keys to a successful summit is to make sure that you’re properly acclimated.

 Soon after leaving the trailhead hikers will reach the Colorado Trail (CT).
 Here you’ll turn left and follow the CT for a little more than mile.
 After passing the remnants of an old cabin you’ll reach the North Mt.
 Elbert Trail junction.
 Turn right at this junction, and you’ll soon begin the climb up Elbert’s northeast ridge.